-- The headend device, such as a CCAP, which would be a high-density edge QAM comprising QAM modulation for the entire spectrum, - The node would contain components normally implemented in the edge QAM or CCAP which generate the RF signals, - The link between the headend device and the node would be comprised of a digital interface, such as an Ethernet link.
+- The headend device, such as a CCAP, which would be a high-density edge QAM comprising QAM modulation for the entire spectrum, - The node would contain components normally implemented in the edge QAM or CCAP which generate the RF signals,

+The link between the headend device and the node would be comprised of a digital interface, such as an Ethernet link.

-replace the currently used analog link.
+There are then various approaches for how a digital forward link can be implemented to replace the currently used analog link.
 These various approaches for distributing the various components can be categorized into 4 groups, plus 1 option that would still leave an RF generation at the headend device, as outlined in Table 2: